Care Home Negligence Claims Solicitors

 - The causing of injuries like bruising or fractures when moving a patient, such as between their bed and a chair.

-- Not providing bed rails, grab bars, walking frames or walking sticks and other mobility aids that can lead to an accident.
+- Not providing bed rails, grab bars, walking frames/sticks and other mobility aids.

 - Insufficient monitoring or supervision of patients with mental illness.